acoreas/BabelViscoFDTD/Tests/README.md

 Where the

-`data_folder_path` folder contains test data including image sets

-`ref_output_folder_1` folder contains previously generated BabelViscoFDTD outputs to be use in regression testing (i.e. test current setup against this reference).
+`ref_output_folder_1_name` folder contains previously generated BabelViscoFDTD outputs to be use in regression testing (i.e. test current setup against this reference).

-`ref_output_folder_2` folder contains another previously generated BabelViscoFDTD outputs.
+`ref_output_folder_2_name` folder contains another previously generated BabelViscoFDTD outputs.
 Used when you want to compare two already generated ouput folders.

-`gen_output_folder` folder is where output data generated from Generate_Outputs "Tests" will be stored
+`gen_output_folder_name` folder is where output data generated from Generate_Outputs "Tests" will be stored.
+It will be stored at the following location: `Tests/Generate_Outputs/Generated_Outputs/<gen_output_folder_name>`

 <!-- <pre>
 BabelBrain_Test_Data/